Carmentis/carmentis-docs-source/docs/guide-operator/your-application/how-to-register-your-application.md

 # How to register your application

-To save record proofs for your end-users, you need to sign in to the Carmentis workspace and declare your application Carmentis explorer.
+To save record proofs for your end-users, you need to sign in to the Carmentis workspace and create your application then publish it on the chain through the Carmentis explorer.

 ## Steps

 1. Go to the Carmentis explorer.
 - Testnet: https://testnet.carmentiscan.io/explorer
 - Themis (mainnet): Coming soon

 2. Click on "Workspace"